-This is an initiative to provide high standards, best practices and self-regulation, giving confidence to consumers and law enforcement that hemp products are safe and legal.
-It is an effort funded by the U.S. Hemp Roundtable and joined by organizations such as the Hemp Industries Association, industry-leading firms, top-tier testing laboratories and quality assessors who developed comprehensive guidance for growers and processors of hemp.
+“This is an initiative to provide high standards, best practices and self-regulation, giving confidence to consumers and law enforcement that hemp products are safe and legal.
+It is an effort funded by the U.S. Hemp Roundtable and joined by organizations such as the Hemp Industries Association, industry-leading firms, top-tier testing laboratories and quality assessors who developed comprehensive guidance for growers and processors of hemp.”

 Similarly, heavy metals in the soil can end up in CBD products if the soil in which they’re planted isn’t clear of heavy metals.
-Our dedicated team of botanists, farmers and chemists test the soil and water long before our plants are put in the ground.
+Our dedicated team of botanists, farmers, and chemists test the soil and water long before our plants are put in the ground.
 Then, we hand-tend the fields to control damaging weeds using the best tools we know of – hands and hoes.

 Charlotte’s Web is the industry leader because we go far above industry standards, and that is reflected in our dedication to making quality products that deliver consistent results.
-We don’t use chemical pesticides or herbicides on our plants and in accordance with current good manufacturing practices (cGMP), we perform a full battery of tests including microbiological contamination, heavy metals, potency, residual solvents.
+We don’t use chemical pesticides or herbicides on our plants and manage our facilities in accordance with current good manufacturing practices (cGMP).
+We perform a full battery of tests including microbiological contamination, heavy metals, potency, and residual solvents.
 This includes a 60+ panel of testing for pesticides and herbicides, as well as glyphosate.

-When you open a COA, you’re going to see a lot of information.
+When you open a CoA, you’re going to see a lot of information.
 Let’s start at the top:

-- Microbial: This test ensures that the products you’re consuming don’t have microbiological contamination such as salmonella, yeast and molds.
-All of these may be present in a product created from plants – but you don’t want these things in something you’re using every single day.
+Microbial: This test ensures that the products you’re consuming don’t have microbiological contamination such as salmonella, yeast, and molds.
+All of these may be present in a product created from plants, but you don’t want these things in something you’re using every single day.

-- Residual Solvents and Heavy Metals: Lead, methyl mercury and arsenic are not listed on any ingredient panel for a reason—you don’t want to ingest them.
+Residual Solvents and Heavy Metals: Lead, methyl mercury, and arsenic are not listed on any ingredient panel for a reason—you don’t want to ingest them.
 But many hemp-derived CBD products don’t pass tests for these things because of the soil they were grown in.
 Consider this: hemp plants were used to help clean up the soil around Chernobyl.
 You wouldn’t want to consume a hemp extract from Chernobyl hemp as its job was to pull toxins out of the soil.
 Our hemp, on the other hand, is grown on U.S. family farms only after extensive soil and water source testing.

-- Pesticides: We understand that pesticides are a part of modern agriculture.
-But they aren’t a part of what you want to be consuming each day if you can avoid it.
+Pesticides: We understand that pesticides are a part of modern agriculture, but they aren’t a part of what you want to be consuming each day if you can avoid it.
 As we explained earlier, anything you spray on a hemp plant will show up in a hemp extract – which CBD is extracted from.

-We understand that our CBD products are premium.
-But we stand behind every single bottle we sell because we’ve tested it to ensure it contains the amount of CBD you’re paying for.
-The third-party labs where our products are tested are all listed on the COAs.
+We understand that our CBD products are premium, but we stand behind every single bottle we sell because we’ve tested it to ensure it contains the amount of CBD you’re paying for.
+The third-party labs where our products are tested are all listed on the CoAs.
 We believe that our family of customers deserves that kind of transparency.